Dehydration reaction: Esterification

 Often such reactions require the presence of a dehydrating agent, i.e. a substance that reacts with water.

 Etherification

-Two monosaccharides, such as glucose and fructose, can be joined together (to form saccharose) using dehydration synthesis.
+Two monosaccharides, such as glucose and fructose, can be joined (to form saccharose) using dehydration synthesis.
 The new molecule, consisting of two monosaccharides, is called a disaccharide.

 Dehydration reactions in organic chemistry resulting in unsaturated bonds

 Nitrile formation

 Nitriles are often prepared by dehydration of primary amides.